maybehotcarl/chatbot/README.md

 1. Create the SQLite database if it doesn't exist
 2. Connect to the 6529.io API
-3. Set up the chosen wave channel
+3. Set up the chosen wave channel (can take a while for large waves, start in `botsville` for testing)
 4. Start background jobs for fetching new messages and responding to interactions

 ## Features